 The accompanying condensed consolidated financial statements have been prepared in accordance with GAAP for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all the information and footnotes required by GAAP for complete consolidated financial statements.
 In the opinion of management, the condensed consolidated financial statements include all adjustments (consisting of normal recurring accruals) necessary in order to make the condensed consolidated financial statements not misleading.
-Operating results for the three-month period ended March 31, 2020 are not necessarily indicative of the final results that may be expected for the year ended December 31, 2020.
-These unaudited condensed consolidated financial statements and the notes thereto for the year ended December 31, 2019 included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019 (the "Form 10-K").
+Operating results for the nine-month period ended September 30, 2020 are not necessarily indicative of the final results that may be expected for the year ending December 31, 2020.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and the notes thereto for the year ended December 31, 2019 included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019 (the "Form 10-K").